-League of Legends is nearing its 10th year.
-With season nine of pro play underway, there have been many iconic moments throughout the game’s history that have earned players a place in the game’s history books.
+League of Legends is celebrating its 10-year anniversary.
+With season nine of pro play almost coming to an end, there have been many iconic moments throughout the game’s history that have earned players a place in the game’s history books.

 These are the plays that make fans ask “where were you when this happened?”
 From the most minute plays to the biggest pop-offs, these few moments have defined how League has been played at its core.

 This is an exhaustive list of the most ground-breaking League plays in history.
-The game is full of history, with tens of thousands of competitive games to draw off to only count a handful of plays at the end of it.
+The game is full of history, with thousands of competitive games to pick from, only to count a handful of plays in the end.
 As they happen, we’ll come back to update this list of amazing plays.

 The xPeke backdoor – Intel Extreme Masters 2013